cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 To use the trained model in Sphinx4, you need to update the model location in the code.

+## Shortcuts
+Remembering and typing in all of the above commands can be a headache, but thankfully someone else has compiled them into a single useful Bash script with a few extra features to help cut down on manual command entering.
+Checkout this GitHub repository:  https://github.com/ExpandingDev/SphinxTrainingHelper
+Be sure to read the README in the repository for instructions on how to use the script.

 ## Troubleshooting

 If the adaptation didn’t improve your results, first test the accuracy and make